Test Automation as a Service: The Complete Guide to TAaS

 • Range of services.
 The first thing to check is whether your potential vendor actually offers the services that you’re seeking.
 For example, some TAaS vendors limit their range of services to just a few testing types, such as regression testing or compatibility testing, while others provide more all-encompassing services.

 • Proven track record.
-Even though automation as a service is a relatively new field, a typical TAaaS company has been providing regular automation services for years.
+Even though automation as a service is a relatively new field, a typical TAaS company has been providing regular automation services for years.
 This means it needs to have a significant number of automation projects completed and plenty of former clients who can attest to its quality of work.

 • Security standards.
 Software testing and automation projects often deal with sensitive data and intellectual property.
 This is why every employee on the vendor’s team must be aware of possible safety risks, a secure testing environment must be created, and there must be an NDA in place that specifies all security-related provisions.